-technology can cause shortages of goods if demand is greater than supply.
+Above: Teenagers' demand for technology can cause shortages of goods if demand is greater than supply.

-Below: A girl who has chosen to spend time with family has also made a choice not to do some other activity.
+Below: This family has gathered for lunch.
+Family members who choose to spend time together have also made a choice not to do some other activity.